-- Any income that belongs in one of the other income categories described below; - Any export financing interest unless it is also related person factoring income (under section 904(d)(2)(G) and Regulations section 1.904-4(h)(3)); - Any high-taxed income (see General Limitation Income); below or - Any active rents or royalties.
+- Any export financing interest unless it is also related person factoring income (see section 904(d)(2)(G) and Regulations section 1.904-4(h)(3)), - Any high-taxed income (see General Limitation Income on page 2), or - Any active rents or royalties.
 See Regulations section 1.904-4(b)(2) for definitions and exceptions.

-Note: Certain income received from a CFC that would otherwise be passive income may be assigned to another separate category under the look-through rules.
-See Look-Through Rules for CFCs on page 3.
+Note: Certain income received from a CFC that would otherwise be passive income may be assigned to another